 | ABC | KES 100 | KES 500 | KES 1,000 | KES 3,700 |

-Winner: Equity (balanced fees and services)
+Winner: Equity (well-structured fees and services).

 Savings Interest Rates